akshaykekuda/algorithms/README.md

 4. Quick Sort using Divide and Conquer
 5. Karger's min-cut algorithm to find the number of minicum cuts of a graph
 6. Randomized & Deterministic Selection algorithm to find the i-th order statistic of an array
+7. Kosaraju's Two Pass DFS algorithm to find the Strongly connected components of a graph